Environmental policy: The meta-policy approach

 Meta-policy research focuses on the ways policy development is influenced or shaped by contextual factors, including political institutions and systems, socio-cultural patterns, economic systems, knowledge frameworks, discourses, and the changes therein.
 The latter may involve deliberate changes to the formal and non-formal institutions through which policy analysis, development, decision-making, and implementation occur, such as the introduction of rules for cost-benefit analysis, risk analysis, consultation and accountability requirements, and organisational change.

 How environmental problems are interpreted and defined directly affects the development of environmental policies, at all stages of the policy cycle, from problem recognition, and the formulation of policy options, to decision-making, implementation and policy evaluation.
 However, much (meta-policy) research has been undertaken on what influences or shapes these views and interpretations.
 For instance, there is a large body of research that looks at whether societies have moved or are moving towards "post-materialist" values, or to a New Environmental Paradigm.
 More broadly, the link between dominant worldviews and the way the environment is treated has been a focus of much debate.
 The rise and growing support for the environmental movement is often seen as a driver towards "greener" societies.
 If such socio-cultural trends hold, this is expected to lead governments to adopt stronger environmental policies.

 Other meta-policy research focuses on the different "environmental discourses" and how they compete for dominance in societies and worldwide.
 The power to influence or shape people's view of the world has been referred to as "cognitive power".
 The role of intellectuals, opinion leaders, and the media in shaping and advancing the dominant views and ideologies in societies has been an important focus of Marxist and critical theory that has also influenced the analysis of environmental policy formation.
 Ownership and control of the media play an important role in the formation of public opinion on environmental issues.

 Other meta-policy research relevant to the development of environmental policy focuses on institutional and systemic factors.
 For instance, the role of environmental institutions and their capacity and power within the broader systems of government is found to be an important factor in advancing or constraining environmental policy.
 More broadly, the question of whether capitalism is compatible or not with long-term environmental protection has been a subject of debate.
 As, after the collapse of the Soviet Union and the introduction of capitalism in China, capitalism became a globally dominant system, this question has become even more important to the future development of environmental policy at the national and international levels.
 As many analysts of global environmental politics have pointed out, the institutions for developing effective environmental policy at that level are weak and rather ineffective, as demonstrated by accounts of continuing environmental deterioration.

-Democratic challenges
+Democratic policy

 Existing policies can be placed on a spectrum in between the ideal of democracy and its opposite, authoritarianism.
 The environmental policies have different pathways for sustainability transformations.